fybrik/fybrik/site/docs/samples/notebook.md

 EOF
 ```

-Then, register the data asset itself in the catalog.
+Then, register the data asset itself in the data catalog `katalog` used for samples.
 Replace the values for `endpoint`, `bucket` and `object_key` with values from the object storage service that you used and run:

 ```yaml
 cat << EOF | kubectl apply -f -